zhaolingshan/tp/docs/UserGuide.md

 2. The result box will display the message:
 <img src="images/UG SS/2.5 List all Modules 2.png">

-3. You can check that all the modules are shown in the list below:
+3. You can check that all the modules from all semesters are shown in the list below:
 <img src="images/UG SS/2.5 List all Modules 3.png">

 <br>